 Social Media Job Search Tips:

 What role does social media play in searching for a job today?

 Social Media Marketing is a critical component of your job search.
 Social Media can either help your job search or hurt it.
 Taking the time to develop a personal brand and clean up your social media profiles can pay dividends in landing the perfect job.
-Below please find our top social media marketing tips for Job Seekers to keep in mind.
-Use these tips to ensure your social media profiles are PC & Scandal Free!
+Use these tips to ensure your social media profiles are PC & scandal-free.

 Social Media Mistakes Job Seekers Need to Avoid

 Not deleting politically charged social media posts that could be seen as offensive.

 Landing a job is already challenging enough without adding politics into the mix.
 Your future boss may be your biggest fan, but if they see a political post that goes against their political beliefs, it could sway their opinion on your candidacy for the role.
 Call it unfair or even illegal, unfortunately, social media does come into play during the hiring process.

 Forgetting to update your social media privacy settings.